By Vincent Beach

 These stories tell of growing up around the GAA from a young age, because of the involvement of parents, aunts, or uncles; watching games, playing with other GAA’ers, and tagging along to socials until it was their turn to take the field.
 With that we thank the Dunne family for their continued support, and more importantly, their continued involvement with the Cleveland GAA.

-It is families like this that perpetuate and grow the Association, Gaelic games, and Irish culture for the next generation of young players to someday do the same – for that we owe gratitude as well as comradery.
+It is families like this that perpetuate and grow the Association, Gaelic games, and Irish culture for the next generation of young players to someday do the same – for that, we owe gratitude as well as comradery.
 Go raibh maith agaibh, a chlann Ó Dúinn.

 George Dunne Sr.

-By his daughter, Annie
+His daughter, Annie

 I would like to thank the Cleveland GAA Memorial 7’s committee for selecting my father, George Dunne, to be honored this year.
-We lost my father November 21st, 2004, which will be 20 years this year.
+We lost my father on November 21st, 2004, which will be 20 years this year.
 Hard to believe, I still hear his laugh and see his smile.

 Dad was born May 4th, 1941 in Ballinabranna, County Carlow, Ireland.
-At seven years old, he moved to Arlis, County Laois, along with his mother, father, sister Nancy Pender and brother, Robin (Tom) Dunne, where he began playing Gaelic football.
+At seven years old, he moved to Arlis, County Laois, along with his mother, father, sister Nancy Pender, and brother, Robin (Tom) Dunne, where he began playing Gaelic football.

 At age 13, he left school to work on the family farm, as many did at that time.
 He continued to play football for Carlow, but eventually went back to Laois as a teenager and played for their Senior team in the late 1950s, where they won many championships.